 Stephen King is a qualified accountant (Fellow of the Chartered Institute of Management Accountants) who worked for Ford, ITT, Schlumberger, Ladbroke, Inchcape and Gestetner (latterly as Group Finance Director) both in the UK and overseas.
 He also worked for 2 years on secondment to the Foreign & Commonwealth Office to manage UK participation in the 2005 World Expo in Japan and 6 years as Chief Operating Officer at The Royal Society for the encouragement of Arts, Manufactures and Commerce (RSA).

 Stephen has been a Trustee of The Richmond Charities since 2013.
-He is a member of the Finance Committee, Welfare Committee, Risk Management Committee and a member of the Safeguarding Group.
+He is Chair of the Welfare Committee and a member of the Finance Committee, Risk Management Committee and the Safeguarding Group.

 Serge Lourie is former Leader of LB Richmond upon Thames and was a Kew councillor for 28 years.
 He is a chartered accountant and was a member of Westminster City Council (1971–74) and the Greater London Council (1973–77).
 He chaired London Boroughs Grants Committee, awarding grants of around £29m to the voluntary sector in London.
 Serge was formerly a board member of the London Tourist Board and the Metropolitan Police Committee.
 He chaired the Independent Panel on members' remuneration for the Association of Police Authorities.